pantheon-systems/documentation/source/content/debug-slow-performance.md

 ___

 ## Redis Object Caching
-On performance plans and above, Redis enhances performance by reducing redundant database queries.
+On performance plans and above, Redis reads and writes cache data incredibly quickly and takes load off the primary database.

 **How to Check:**
 - Make sure Redis has been activated from Settings > Addons in the Pantheon Site Dashboard.